-Through CS-GM-02-2018, Council approved the Hydro Legacy Fund Policy.
+Through CS-GM-02-2018, Council approved the Hydro Legacy Fund Policy #2018-01.
 Contained in this Policy is the requirement for market earnings to be accrued to the Hydro Legacy Reserve Fund based on an average weighted yield to maturity, starting in 2017.

-The annual market yield to be accrued to the Hydro Legacy Reserve Fund is to be determined by the Investment Committee, with advice from the external investment manager.
-Based on these requirements, the Investment Committee met with the external investment manager and determined that a weighted average yield to maturity of 4.0% should be accrued to the Hydro Legacy Reserve Fund for 2020.
-This results in a total interest allocation of \$3,359,109 for 2020 - of which \$2,351,376 is Hydro's share of the realized fixed income and \$1,007,733 is to be accrued and later reconciled as the related growth income matures or is liquidated (as per the terms of the Hydro Legacy Fund Policy).
-The unaudited balance of the Hydro Legacy Reserve Fund is approximately \$87 million - of which \$81 million is principal protected/Litigation allowance, and \$6 million is uncommitted interest earnings.
-The 2020 draft Hydro Legacy Fund Statement can be found in Attachment 2.
+The annual market yield to be accrued to the Hydro Legacy Reserve Fund is to be determined by the Investment Committee, with advice from the external Investment Manager.
+Based on these requirements, the Investment Committee met with the external Investment Manager and determined that a weighted average yield to maturity of 4.0% should be accrued to the Hydro Legacy Reserve Fund for 2024.
+This results in a total interest allocation of \$3,895,937 for 2024 - of which \$4,207,612 is Hydro's share of the realized fixed income, offset by a reduction of \$311,675 to be accrued and later reconciled as the related growth income matures or is liquidated (as per the terms of the Hydro Legacy Fund Policy).
+The unaudited balance of the Hydro Legacy Reserve Fund is approximately \$101.3 million, of which \$82.4 million is principal protected, and the remaining \$18.9 million is accumulated uncommitted interest earnings 2024 Draft Hydro Legacy Fund Statement can be found in Attachment 2.